-A water pressure that is too high can cause damage, such as stripping of the paint.
+A water pressure that is too high can begin to strip paint.

 A popular choice for a car pressure washer is the Sun Joe SPX3000.
 The SPX3000 is an electric pressure washer capable of 2030 PSI.
-It comes with the appropriate spray nozzles for pressure washing a car and two detergent tanks.
+It comes with the appropriate spray nozzles for pressure washers and two detergent tanks.

 It is also important to use the correct nozzle to wash a car.
 The nozzle determines the angle at which the water leaves the pressure washer.
 If the angle is too sharp, it can cause damage to your car.

-You should use a 25 or 40 degree nozzle when pressure washing your car.
+You should use a 25 or 40 degree nozzle when using a pressure washer on your car.
 Check your pressure washer to find the appropriate nozzle attachments.

 Is High-Pressure Car Cleaning Right for You?

-High-pressure car cleaning could be the perfect option for you for several reasons:
+A high-pressure car wash could be the perfect option for you for several reasons: